xuanw7/cs455_project/README.md

 1. Download code off of GitHub or extract files from zipped folder
 2. Open code in a code editor, such as Visual Studio Code.
 All of the project is in our main.py file.
 3. Press the Run button.
 A separate window should open up with the visualization showing.
-4. Use the a, w, s, d, q, e keys or up, down, left, right arrow keys to control the camera viewing angle
+4. Use the a, w, s, d, q, e keys to control the camera position
+5. Use ↑, ↓, →, ← keys to contrtol the angle of view

 ## How to Adjust the 3D Shape
 #### The default shape for our rendering is a cube, but the user is able to adjust the shape they want based on the values in the array cube_vertices (lines 15-16 in our code), that are the normalized positions of the vertices of the shape in the 3D space.